These Vegan Chocolate Chip Cookies are the best perfectly soft vegan cookies. Only 1 bowl and simple ingredients.

 Instructions

-- Pre heat the oven to 375° F and line a baking sheet with parchment paper.
+- Pre heat the oven to 360° F and line a baking sheet with parchment paper.
+Remove yogurt from the fridge and let come to room temp.

-- Add in the flour, baking soda and salt and mix just until combined.
+- Add in the flour, baking soda, cornstarch and salt, use spatula and fold until almost combined, do not over mix.

-- Use a 1 ounce cookie scoop and scoop out the cookies onto a lined backing sheet with 6-8 cookies depending on how big your cookie sheet is.
-Bake 11-13 minutes.
+- Use a 1 ounce cookie scoop (about 2 tablespoons) and scoop out the cookies onto a lined backing sheet with 6-8 cookies depending on how big your cookie sheet is.
+Bake 11 minutes on the middle rack.

-- Sprinkle with seal salt once removed from the oven, optional but next level good.
+- Sprinkle with sea salt once removed from the oven, optional but next level good.
 Store in a sealed container up to 3-4 days.

 Leave a Reply